Chile

 Carretera Y290 is a very scenic road running along the boundary of Torres de Paine and Última Esperanza provinces in the Chilean region of Magallanes and Antártica Chilena, near the Argentinian border.

-Paso de Jama is an international high mountain pass at an elevation of 4.283m (14,051ft) above the sea level, located on the border of Chile and Argentina.
+Paso de Jama is an international high mountain pass at an elevation of 4.283m (14,051ft) above sea level, located on the border of Chile and Argentina.

 Paso de San Francisco is an international high mountain pass at an elevation of 4.760m (15,616ft) above the sea level, located on the border of Argentina and Chile.
 It's one of the highest roads of the country.